nickmortensen/JonesManipulator/README.md

-# Page Manipulator.
+# Jones Manipulator.

 WARNING: This extension works on most sites, but there are some exceptions!
+Based on the fine extension Page Manipulator by Ruud14.
+There may be some Jones Specific changes here that I may want tot ake private one day -- so I just copied it into an entirely new repository.
 If you'd like to see any specific improvements or found any bugs, let me know [here](https://github.com/Ruud14/Page-Manipulator/issues).

 **Browser Extension to inject HTML, CSS or JavaScript into any web-page.**
 Inject HTML, CSS or JavaScript into your favorite web-pages.